gilmandelbaum/analysis-pipeline-for-photometry_ex/README.md

 ## Acknowledgments

-This analysis package was written by Gil Mandelbaum and Maria Diaz Bobillo with the help of [Jeff Markowitz](https://github.com/jmarkow) in the lab of [Bernardo Sabatini](https://sabatini.hms.harvard.edu/) at Harvard Medical School.
+This analysis package was written by Gil Mandelbaum and Maria Diaz Bobillo with the help of [Jeff Markowitz](https://github.com/jmarkow) and Rebekah Zhang in the lab of [Bernardo Sabatini](https://sabatini.hms.harvard.edu/) at Harvard Medical School.